sanat-26/pmd/README.md

-# pmd
-A Project Manager's Dashboard
+# pmd : A Project Manager's Dashboard
 ---

 # Event-Driven Telemetry & Real-Time Funnel Analytics Pipeline

-An enterprise-grade, high-throughput event-driven telemetry pipeline designed to capture, stream, process, and visualize user behavioral analytics and checkout funnel drop-off rates in real-time.
+A high-throughput event-driven telemetry pipeline designed to capture, stream, process, and visualize user behavioral analytics and checkout funnel drop-off rates in real-time.

 This repository implements a decoupled architecture capable of tracking user actions seamlessly as they progress through multi-step conversion funnels, ensuring business visibility with minimal performance overhead on client-facing applications.

 ---

-## 🚀 Architectural Overview
+## Architectural Overview

 Modern consumer applications require instant insight into how users navigate checkout paths.
 Relying on batch processing or synchronous database logs introduces latency and performance bottlenecks.
 This project solves that by utilizing an **Event-Driven Telemetry Blueprint**: